-Radar Cross Section (RCS) is a characteristic of an object that indicates how much energy it reflects back towards a radar.
+Radar cross section (RCS) is a characteristic of an object that indicates how much energy it reflects back towards a radar.
 RCS is used to evaluate how easily an object can be detected and tracked by a radar system.
-This characteristic of land based, sea going, and airborne platforms has become increasingly important to military customers worldwide.
+This characteristic of land-based, sea-going, and airborne platforms has become increasingly important to military customers worldwide.
 Sophisticated measurement systems are needed to assess RCS and ensure that the platform is meeting its radar signature design goals.
-NSI-MI provides state-of-the-art Radar Cross Section measurement systems suitable for measuring small scale test articles and/or full-scale vehicles depending on customer requirements.
+AMETEK NSI-MI provides state-of-the-art radar cross section measurement systems suitable for measuring small-scale test articles and/or full-scale vehicles depending on customer requirements.

-NSI-MI Technologies has designed, constructed and fielded Radar Cross Section systems for its U.S. and International military customers for many years.
-NSI-MI has the expertise required to assess RCS requirements and design state-of-the art system solutions by integrating advanced radar instrumentation, target support, motion control, and data acquisition/processing capabilities.
+AMETEK NSI-MI has designed, constructed and fielded radar cross section systems for its U.S. and international military customers for many years.
+We have the expertise required to assess RCS requirements and design state-of-the art system solutions by integrating advanced radar instrumentation, target support, motion control, and data acquisition/processing capabilities.
 NSI-MI works closely with customers to analyze RCS needs and operational aspects to determine the most cost-effective measurement solution.

 Evaluation consists of measuring the "whole body" RCS of a target at a particular frequency over various aspect angles to determine a radar signature level for the entire platform.
 This information is used to estimate how easily a radar will be able to detect the target.
 An evaluation measurement normally is used to transmit a single frequency toward the target in order to sample the return.
 The target is rotated by one or more axes to assess the absolute RCS for the target over a spatial sector.